kittychew/belly-button-challenge/README.md

 3. After selecting a sample, the page will display the metadata and render the interactive bar and bubble charts.

 4. Explore the charts to learn more about the test subject's bacterial diversity.

+## Help and Acknowledgments

+This project was assisted with ChatGPT.